 An eating disorder specialist will have a lot of textbooks – at least 30 specifically about all the eating disorders plus professional journals about eating disorders on their bookshelf – in full view of clients.
 If you can’t see the books, there might be a problem.
 I am busy putting together a list of books which are required reading for eating disorder therapists.
 If they are not real specialists they simply won’t bother to read these; they will always be trying to learn to do something else.

 Ask your therapist if there are any textbooks about eating disorders which you could read.
 Say you want to become an expert in your own problem.
-I believe that your knowledge will become your power, so you need to read the wise words of world experts, not books written by the public sold to make a quick dollar.
+I believe that your knowledge will become your power, so you need to read the wise words of world experts, not books written by people wanting to make a quick dollar.
 The therapist should be able to show you their text- books and recommend one or two that you can buy on Amazon or direct from the publisher.
-Then you will know that they are what and who they say they are.
+Then you will know that they are as good as they claim to be.

 Tip 7 An Assessment is Not A One Way Street